HaominLyu/HiGenAA/README.md

 ./HiGenAnno1.1

-##Note: because the installization of HiGenAnno1.1 is too complicated, I will update it later.
+##Note: because the installization of HiGenAnno1.1 is complicated, please see the details in the HiGenAnno1.1 code file for the details.